ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README_Test1REFonly-checkpoint.md

-# This is a test

-## Subset 2003 Analysis with Xarray
+# Subset 2003 Analysis with Xarray

 This Notebook provides an overview, as well as practical examples, to access and analyse a subset of NetCDF data from available campaigns collected in the year 2003.
 This subset of data has been prepared and uploaded on the Hyrax server (https://opendap.terradue.com/hyrax/data/subset_2003/), where it can be accessed directly.